-The Discover it® Miles card offers a fantastic 3% rewards rate for the first year, and falls to 1.5% each year after that.
+The Discover it® Miles offers a solid 1.5% each year after that.
+At the end of the first year, new cardmembers can have their miles doubled, effectively putting this card's rewards rate at 3% during those first 12 months.
 While the long-term rewards rate is still strong, it's difficult to recommend this no-annual-fee travel rewards credit card when we compare it to the excellent value from a cash back card, such as the 2% Citi Double Cash.
 The Discover it® Miles card's major drawbacks are lower rewards rate compared to the best cash back credit cards, and relatively limited use of rewards miles.
 Consumers don’t have any ability to transfer their rewards miles to other loyalty programs, and have specific redemption categories for obtaining maximum savings.
 Cash back credit cards offer much more flexibility and ease of use, and will be accepted by a larger network of merchants.

 The features we like best about the Discover it® Miles